counc009/taverntales/resources/magic_items.md

 bid farewell to his new friend and returned to Ocean's Hollow to complete his quest.

-**Properties:** The first enchantmentallows the bow to shrink down to any size so that Hewl could restring it more easily.
+**Properties:** The first enchantment allows the bow to shrink down to any size so that Hewl could restring it more easily.
 Information on the second enchantment has been lost, except that it once saved Hewl's life.
 The third enchantment transforms the bow into a seaworthy ship large enough to transport